hpcuantwerpen/UAntwerpen-modules/docs/design_decisions.md

         -   Generic level names do not include an accelerator.

-    -   In the `CalcUA_SystemTable` that defines which architectures have software stacks for which stack version, only generic CPU names or CPU-Accelerator pairs are supported
+    -   In the `ClusterMod_SystemTable` that defines which architectures have software stacks for which stack version, only generic CPU names or CPU-Accelerator pairs are supported